Hamu111268/ORA_final_project/README.md

 ![Image text](https://github.com/Hamu111268/ORA_final_project/blob/main/img_storage/picture3.png)

-### Dijkstra Algorithm
+### Dijkstra's Algorithm

-Dijkstra algorithm is a greedy algorithm that can find the lengths of shortest path in a graph.
+Dijkstra's algorithm is a greedy algorithm that can find the lengths of shortest path in a graph.

 The input is the graph and the source node, and the distance of every other node is marked as infinity.